• >

 • Whether rooms can be rented out and who gets to select the tenant

-It is also very important that each partner has a will and testament in place, as well as life insurance.
+It's also very important that each partner has a will and testament in place, as well as life insurance.

 Remember, a financial association with someone on your credit report can have a big impact on your finances.
-Watch this video for top tips on what to look out for.

 How do I find a mortgage for this kind of purchase?